Yogsther/nordicturbo.github.io/theme_starterpack/README.txt

-How to create skins for notu.co Guide
+How to create skins for notu.co Guide (v.2)

 Replace every instance of "THEME-NAME" with the name of your theme.
+You can use the website_template.psd to try out diffrent designs, and colors.

+If you're having any problems, check out the Example folder.
+Thats how everything should look when you are done.

 Naming your theme:
 Make sure you name your theme with either all caps, or with the first letter capital.